Common Eye Conditions & Vision Problems | EMME Visioncare

 photo - myopia

-Myopia is commonly caused by the eye growing slightly too long, so light is misfocused in front of the retina.
-The longer the eyeball, the greater the degree of myopia.
-Myopia typically begins in childhood and worsens in adolescence as the eye grows.
+Myopia, or short-sightedness, is when distant objects look blurry while close-up objects stay clear.
+It happens when the eye grows slightly too long, so light focuses in front of the retina rather than on it — and the longer the eyeball, the stronger the myopia.
+Myopia typically begins in childhood and worsens through adolescence as the eye grows.

-Myopia is the most common vision problem in children and young adults and it poses the greatest risks for the long-term health of the eyes.
-However, with proper eye health care, such as our Myopia Control Solutions, your myopia can be corrected or treated.
+It's also the most common vision problem in children and young adults, and the one with the greatest long-term risk to eye health if left unmanaged.
+With the right care — such as our Myopia Control Solutions — myopia progression can be slowed and managed.

 Hyperopia